dart-lang/site-www/src/_guides/libraries/c-interop.md

 typedef HelloWorld = void Function();
 ```

-5. Create a variable to store the path of the dynamic library
+5. Create a variable to store the path of the dynamic library.
-   depending upon your platform.
 ```dart
   var libraryPath = path.join(Directory.current.path, 'hello_library', 'libhello.so');
   if (Platform.isMacOS)